vsymguysung/ember-cli-bootstrap-switch/README.md

 ## Description
 Ember-cli-bootstrap-switch is an Ember CLI add-on.
 This addon actually converts bootstrap-switch to an Ember component which is a re-usable unit.
-This is still a work in progress.
 Pull requests are welcome.

 ## Important

-This is very WIP at the moment...
+This is still a work in progress at the moment...

 ## Installation